LilyKizir/SCG150-Principles-of-GIS/README.md

 ## 🧪 Lab 1 – Introduction to ArcGIS Pro

 **Objective:**
-In this Lab I got familiar with the ArcGIS Pro interface, navigation tools, map views, and basic feature interaction.
+In this Lab, I got familiar with the ArcGIS Pro interface, navigation tools, map views, and basic feature interaction.
 This lab emphasized organizing a GIS workspace and using fundamental tools like bookmarks, scale control, and measurement.

 ---